zhao-chunyu/MetaDriver/README.md

 ### 		[3] Run test

-*We calculate the predicted values and then use python for the prediction.* [More details](metrics/README.md)
+*We calculate the predicted values and then use python for the prediction.*

 ```python
 sh scripts/test_MetaDriver.sh [datasaet] [split#] [backbone] [gpu]